mhansen/jekyll-blog/_posts/2011-08-24-nz-wireless-map.markdown

 ---
-title: Mapping New Zealand's Wireless Networks
+title: A New Map of New Zealand's Wireless Networks
 layout: post
 description: A visualisation of over 26,000 registered wireless, radio and microwave links connecting New Zealand.
 Find out how you're connected!
 categories: